AmerBecic/ShoppingApplication/README.md

 This is .Net Core version of https://github.com/AmerBecic/ShoppingAppLegacy

-Previous version was build in .Net Framework, while this is that same project upgraded to .Net Core
+Previous version was built in .Net Framework, while this is that same project upgraded to .Net Core

 ## Description